 At least I learned something at Radio Shack.
 The people at ComputerLand took my resume, sat on it for a week, then basically told me, "not interested".
 No feedback, no explanation.
 Just not interested.

-But Heathkit was not saying no. I probably stopped by there every other week or so.
-(I'm saying that because I'd be embarrassed to say I was stopping by every week, but I may well have).
+But Heathkit was not saying no. I probably went tthere every two or three weeks (I'm saying that because I'd be embarrassed to say I was stopping by every week, but I may well have).
 Never got a word of discouragement, but never got a "yes", either.
 I do remember my parent's garage door opener dying, and looking at the receiver and finding a burned part.
 Problem was, the part looked like one thing, but was marked on the board like something else.
 I wasn't sure how to reconcile this, so I grabbed the part and the board and used it as an excuse to go to the Heathkit store, maybe they'd be nice enough to let me borrow a couple minutes of a tech's time to ID what this part was.
 So, I went in, saw Dave, asked if I could have a tech look at this part and tell me what it was.
 Dave looked himself, and said, "Oh, I can tell you that -- it's a capacitor, tantalum.
 Easily replaced with..." (he leads me over to the parts wall) "...one of these!"
 This was, as I recall, a very discouraging moment for me.
-This is the store manager, not a technician, and he knows more about ID'ing components than I do! (to be fair, it was a part I'm familiar with in a format I hadn't seen before).
+This is the store manager, not a technician, and he knows more about ID'ing components than I do! (to be fair, it was a part I'm familiar with in a format I hadn't seen before.
+For the techies: it was a tantalum capacitor in a cylindrical epoxy case, looked very much like a diode.
+Part itself was burnt, so couldn't read the ratings from it).
 These people really are gods, why would they want to hire someone like me? (and yes, I fixed the garage door opener, dad was happy).

 Discouraged, yes.
 Stop annoying Dave every few weeks? no.

 Finally, one trip in October, I walk through the front door and before I say anything, Dave sees me walk in, and looks at me with a slightly puzzled look and says, "I'm trying to decide where I'm going to use you".
 He HAD been working on getting approval to hire me, and he'd just got it.
-"Can you start working on Friday afternoons [the store was open until 9:00PM on Fridays] at 5:00PM?"
+"Can you start working on Friday afternoons [the store was open until 9:00PM on Fridays] at 5:00PM and all day Saturday?"

 I had a job.
 I had a job at my dream place.
 I'm sixteen years old.
 How much better can this get?

-belong there, but creating a panic on one's second day on the job didn't seem quite
+there, but creating a panic on one's second day on the job didn't seem

-right, either.
-Dave was in his office, not far from where I was standing, so I
+quite right, either.
+Dave was in his office, not far from where I was

 "Yes, everyone was here yesterday"